Basimhussain/a1channel/screenshots/README.md

 # A1Channel Screenshots

-This directory contains screenshots of the A1Channel Product Management System.
+This directory is intended to contain screenshots of the A1Channel Product Management System.

+## Note About Screenshots

+The screenshots could not be properly uploaded through the regular API.
+To add actual screenshots:

+1. Clone this repository locally
+2. Add your screenshot images to this directory
+3. Commit and push the changes

-## Included Screenshots
+## Expected Screenshots

 1. **Home Page** - Main landing page featuring product management overview
 2. **Products Page** - Browse products by category with search functionality